Enjoy the beauty of Baku: a comprehensive guide for new travelers

 ADVERTISEMENT

 Baku, the capital of Azerbaijan, is one of the most attractive tourist destinations in the Caucasus region.
-Blending the past and the present, this city combines modern architecture with traditional souks, making it an ideal destination for new travellers looking for a new adventure and rich culture.
+Blending the past and the present, the city pairs modern architecture with traditional souks, making it an ideal destination for new travellers seeking adventure and rich culture.
 In this guide, we'll take you on a tour of the city's highlights and the best things to do for an unforgettable experience.

-The Old Town, also known as Ichiri Shehir, is one of Baku's top tourist attractions.
-Built in the Middle Ages and surrounded by historical walls, it reflects the ancient heritage of Azerbaijan.
-Wander through the narrow alleys twisting between the old stone buildings and visit the Maiden's Tower (Qizkal), one of the city's most important architectural symbols.
-If you are a history lover, you will enjoy learning about ancient palaces and museums that display artifacts from different eras.
+The Old Town, also known as Icherisheher, is one of Baku's top attractions.
+Built in the Middle Ages and enclosed by historic walls, it reflects Azerbaijan's ancient heritage.
+Wander the narrow alleys that wind between old stone buildings and visit the Maiden Tower, one of the city's most important architectural symbols.
+If you love history, you will enjoy learning about the ancient palaces and the museums that display artifacts from different eras.

 ADVERTISEMENT